Paschal Homily

-The Paschal homily or sermon (also known in Greek as Hieratikon or as the Catechetical Homily) of St. John Chrysostom (died 407) is read aloud at Paschal matins, the service that begins Easter, in Eastern Orthodox and Byzantine Catholic churches.
+The Paschal homily or sermon (also known in Greek as Hieratikon or as the Catechetical Homily) was written by St. John Chrysostom (died 407).

+It is read aloud at Paschal matins, the service that begins Easter, in Eastern Orthodox and Byzantine Catholic churches.
 According to the tradition of the Church, no one sits during the reading of the Paschal homily.
 Portions of it are often done with the interactive participation of the congregation.

 Scholarship since Montfaucon has generally rejected the authorship of Chrysostom.

 The Homily

 Translation from the website of Cathedral of St. John the Baptist (Washington, D.C.)

 If any be devout and God-loving, let him enjoy this fair and radiant triumph.
 If any be a good and wise servant, let him enter rejoicing into the joy of his Lord.
 If any be weary of fasting, let him now receive his reward.
 If any have labored from the first hour, let him receive today his rightful due.
 If any have come at the third hour, let him feast with thankfulness.
 If any have arrived at the sixth hour, let him in no wise be in doubt, for in no wise shall he suffer loss.
 If any be delayed even until the ninth hour, let him draw near, doubting nothing, fearing nothing.
 If any have tarried even until the eleventh hour, let him not be fearful on account of his lateness; for the Master, Who is jealous of His honor, receiveth the last even as the first.
 He giveth rest to him that cometh at the eleventh hour, as well as to him that hath labored from the first hour; and to the last He is merciful, and the first He pleaseth; to the one He giveth, and to the other He bestoweth; and He receiveth the works, and welcometh the intention; and the deed He honoureth, and the offering He praiseth.
 Wherefore, then, enter ye all into the joy of your Lord; both the first and the second, receive ye your reward.
 Ye rich and ye poor, with one another exult.